 Social: enhances relationships, helping you communicate better and feel more accepting of yourself and others, and feel more optimistic about your relationships.

 In this 8-week series, Domonick will share the neuroscience behind how mindfulness can change your brain to be more peaceful and less reactive.
 (Research has found that this training increases the density of gray matter in brain regions linked to learning, memory, emotion regulation, and empathy).
-Further, you will receive support in developing a home meditation practice to continue to develop mindfulness after the course is finished.
+Further, you will receive support in developing a home meditation practice.

 You will leave the course with new tools to help deal with your stress more peacefully and to meet yourself and others with greater kindness and acceptance.